Back to blog

 Format: Markdown table with columns: cluster topic, search intent,

-target keyword, monthly volume estimate, why it ranks.
+target keyword, monthly volume estimate, why it can rank.

 Output 12 cluster topics.